ZF Friedrichshafen: Overseas facilities

-The ZF Group is represented across the world.
-The primary market is Europe, followed by the Asia-Pacific region, including Australia, North and South America and Middle East & Africa.
+ZF Group operates globally, with Europe as its primary market, followed by the Asia-Pacific region, North and South America and Middle East & Africa.

-The company has six worldwide research and development (R&D) sites to provide product development related to the local markets.
-ZF invests approximately 5 percent of its sales revenue on R&D annually.
+The company maintains six research and development (R&D) centers worldwide to tailor product development to local markets, investing approximately 5% of its sales revenue annually in R&D.

-Since 1973 ZF has played an active role in Great Britain.
-The manufacturing base in Darlaston provides Britain's automotive industry with chassis components, including Jaguar, BMW and Land Rover.
-ZF Great Britain Ltd. based in Nottingham has a remanufacturing facility and customer support operation.
+In Great Britain, ZF has been active since 1973.
+The manufacturing base in Darlaston supplies chassis components to the British automotive industry, including Jaguar, BMW, and Land Rover.
+ZF Great Britain Ltd. in Nottingham also has a remanufacturing facility and customer support operations.